gsferreira/gsferreira.github.com/src/archive/2023/moving-from-controllers-to-dotnet-minimal-apis/index.md

 }
 ```

 The difference is that you will find an `Authorization` Attribute on the Controller.
-To apply that, you to call the `RequireAuthorization` method on the Mapping.
+To apply that, you call the `RequireAuthorization` method on the Mapping.

 ```csharp
 app.MapGet("api/TodoLists", GetAsync)